Diary of Marie Bashkirtseff

 At that moment Mme Sapogenikoff and Monsieur Yourkoff arrive.
 The latter has been here for some time and had been at our house several times since Maman's arrival, but Madame comes for the first time; consequently they are given a tour of the houses.
-I do not know whether I have spoken of the immense loss suffered by the Sapogenikoff firm through the treachery of Monsieur Sapogenikoff's sister.
+I do not know whether I have spoken of the immense loss suffered by the Sapogenikoff firm through the treachery1 of Monsieur Sapogenikoff's sister.
 Now they say they are doing better.

 I am pale; I went to bed at two o'clock yesterday.
 I am sad, and Maman and my aunt overwhelm me with affection.
 Our visitors spend the whole day with us until the eight o'clock train that carries them to Monaco, where they live, just as we used to spend our days at their house in Geneva.
 It is one of my greatest pleasures and greatest satisfactions to have people to dinner, in an intimate setting above all; and I am quite happy when people eat and enjoy themselves in our house.
 I especially like to offer hospitality to those who need it, like Monsieur Zibine, who is in very poor finances at present — yesterday he dined with us.
 It is above all towards those to whom one does a kindness that one must be delicate in the highest degree and attentive; one must make them forget their situation and treat them as if it were they who were doing you the favour.